-Like most sports, running can take a toll on your body.
-Logging mile-after-mile everyday for months can result in injury for some runners.
-Even experienced runners are at risk for developing injuries.
+Like most sports, running can take its toll on your body.
+Logging mile after mile every day for months can result in injury for some runners.
+Even experienced runners are at-risk for developing injuries.

 Common Running Injury Education

-Running injuries can result from trauma and overuse, as well as insufficient training, warm ups, and shoes.
+Running injuries can result from trauma and overuse, as well as insufficient training and warmups, and improper shoes.
 Because of the mechanics of running, injuries tend to impact the back, hips, knees, ankles, and feet.

 Three of the most common running injuries are: